 Benefits of Revision Surgery

-Unfortunately, there is not much scientific data on patient satisfaction with flat closure and the effect of revision surgery on their quality of life.
+Unfortunately, there is not much scientific data on patient satisfaction with aesthetic flat closure and the effect of revision surgery on their quality of life.
 However, multiple patients have shared with us that revision surgery has improved their body image as well as relieving issues of physical discomfort and inconvenience caused by dog ears and excess tissue.

 Finding a Surgeon